Skip to Content

 Getting Around Hobart

 If you are just spending a weekend in Hobart, you don’t need a car.
-The CBD is really walkable and it’s easy to get to MONA by boat or to kunanyi/ Mount Wellington on a tour.
-If you fly in, the airport is a 20 minute drive away by taxi or airport shuttle bus.
+The CBD is really walkable and it’s easy to get to MONA by boat or to kunanyi/ Mount Wellington on the bus.
+If you fly in, the airport is a 20-minute drive away by taxi or airport shuttle bus.

 Where to Stay in Hobart